-To calculate moment of inertia about an unknown axis, we often take help of 2 Theorems namely :
+To calculate the moment of inertia about an unknown axis, we often take the help of 2 Theorems, namely :

 - Parallel Axis Theorem